-If you are a U.S. citizen or permanent resident, and you are engaged or already married to a citizen of another country, that person may be eligible for a green card.
-However, many people believe, wrongly, that they can just bring their fiancé or spouse to the United States and the immigrant will be given an instant green card or even U.S. citizenship -- a belief that has led to sad cases of people being sent right home again.
+If you are a U.S. citizen or permanent resident, and you are engaged or already married to a citizen of another country, that person might be eligible for a family based visa or green card (U.S. residence).
+However, many people believe, wrongly, that they can just bring their fiancé or spouse to the U.S. and the immigrant will be given an instant green card or even U.S. citizenship—a belief that has led to sad cases of people being sent right home again.

-Note: If you're not yet a U.S. citizen, but have U.S. permanent residence (a "green card"), you cannot bring your fiancé to the United States until you're married -- and even then, you can bring your spouse only after he or she spends some years on a waiting list.
+Also, if you're not yet a U.S. citizen, but you have U.S. permanent residence (a "green card"), you cannot bring your fiancé to the U.S. at all, until you're married.

-Don't misuse a tourist visa or other temporary visa.
-If the immigrant used a tourist or other visa to get to the U.S. for the primary purpose of getting married or applying for a green card, see an attorney.
+Don't misuse a tourist visa, visa waiver, or other temporary visa for U.S. entry.
+If the immigrant used a tourist or other visa to get to the U.S., or the Visa Waiver Program (VWP) for the primary purpose of getting married or applying for a green card, see an attorney.
 The immigrant could be found liable for visa fraud, and denied the green card as a result.

 The requirements for the fiancé visa and the marriage visa are different.

-To qualify for a fiancé visa, the immigrant must:
+To qualify for a K-1 fiancé visa, the would-be immigrant must:

-As part of the fiancé visa application process, you'll have to prove your intention to marry, by providing documents such as copies of your love letters, phone bills, and wedding ceremony contracts.
-You'll also have to prove that you've met within the last two years, by submitting copies of plane tickets, hotel bills, and more.
+As part of the fiancé visa application process, you'll have to prove your intention to marry.
+A simple statement signed by both of you will often be enough, but you'd do better to also provide documents such as copies of love letters (or emails or texts), phone bills, and wedding ceremony contracts.
+You'll also have to prove that you've met within the last two years, by submitting copies of plane tickets, hotel bills, dated photographs, or similar proof.

 This meeting requirement causes problems for many couples.
-If you simply can't afford to meet, the immigration authorities will say, "Tough luck."
-If, however, you haven't met because of proven cultural customs or extreme hardship to the U.S. citizen spouse, they may be willing to lift the meeting requirement for you.
+If you simply can't afford to meet up, U.S. immigration authorities will say, "Tough luck."
+If, however, you haven't met because of proven cultural customs or extreme hardship to the U.S. citizen spouse, they might be willing to lift the meeting requirement for you.

-Also, the marriage must be the real thing, not just a sham to get a green card.
+Also, the marriage must be the real thing, not just a fraud or sham to get a green card.

-Within the application process, you'll have to prove all of the above things.
-Legal marriage is usually the easiest to prove, by simply providing a copy of your marriage certificate -- though people who get married outside the United States sometimes have a little trouble, because USCIS usually demands that the certificate come from a government office, rather than a church, a ship's captain, or some other nongovernmental place.
+As part of the application process, you'll have to prove all of the above things.
+Legal marriage is usually the easiest part to prove, by simply providing a copy of your marriage certificate—though people who get married outside the U.S. sometimes have a little trouble, because USCIS usually demands that the certificate come from a government office, rather than a church, a ship's captain, or some other nongovernmental place.

-To show that the marriage is the real thing, you'll have to provide copies of documents such as joint bank statements, children's birth certificates, photos of the wedding and afterwards, love letters, and more.
+To show that the marriage is the real thing (bona fide) and not a sham, you'll have to provide copies of documents such as joint bank statements, children's birth certificates, photos of the wedding and afterwards, love letters, and more.

-To qualify for any type of visa, every immigrant must show that he or she is not "inadmissible" (for instance, has a long criminal record or a communicable disease like tuberculosis).
-For more about this topic, see Nolo's article When the U.S. Can Keep You Out.
+To qualify for any type of visa or a green card, all immigrants must show that they are "admissible" (for instance, do not have a criminal record or a communicable disease like tuberculosis, and are not likely to need government financial assistance as a "public charge").
+For more about this topic, see Inadmissibility: When the U.S. Can Keep You Out.

-How and where the immigrant applies for a green card depends on a number of factors, including who he or she is marrying, where the immigrant is now, and, if he or she is in the United States, whether he or she got there legally.
-For details on these matters, and help completing the application forms, assembling the appropriate documents, and having a successful interview, see Fiancé & Marriage Visas: A Couple's Guide to U.S. Immigration, by Ilona Bray (Nolo).
+For details on these matters, and help completing the application forms, assembling the appropriate documents, and having a successful interview, see Nolo's other articles on Marriage-Based Green Cards or get Fiancé & Marriage Visas: A Couple's Guide to U.S. Immigration, by Ilona Bray (Nolo).